oroinc/orocommerce/src/Oro/Bundle/PricingBundle/Resources/doc/api/price_list_schedule.md

 ### create

 Create a new PriceListSchedule entity.
+The `activeAt`, `deactivateAt` fields should not intersect with values from other schedules for one price list.
 Example:
 ```
 {